-As the survey currently stands (and the results should be considered limited despite 83 responses), the indications are that the E-CAM community relies heavily on a diverse set of community-developed applications.
-The most commonly occuring, at present, are GROMACS, QuantumESPRESSO, Yambo, CP2K, CPMD, SIESTA, OpenMM, DL\POLY, DL\MESO and ESPRESSO++.
-Only two commercial applications have occured a number of times: Turbomole and VASP.
+As the survey currently stands (and the results should be considered limited despite 154 responses), the indications are that the E-CAM community relies heavily on a diverse set of community-developed applications.
+The most commonly occuring, at present, are GROMACS, QuantumESPRESSO, Yambo, CP2K, CPMD, SIESTA, OpenMM, DL_POLY, DL_MESO and ESPRESSO++.
+Only one commercial applications have occured more than 10 times: the VASP code.